Varsity Cross Country

 Contact Coach Gilchrist ASAP if you are developing injuries to work out a plan.

-Purple: Veterans who have recently gone through spring track (in Purple or Silver Group)
+Purple: Veterans who have maintained fitness since March (in Purple or Silver Group)

 White: Beginners who have never done cross country or track before

-***Throughout all my seasons coaching , it’s been one of the few constants in Cross-Country that the top TEAMS are the ones who have consistently trained together over the entire summer.
+***Throughout all our seasons coaching , it’s been one of the few constants in Cross-Country that the top TEAMS are the ones who have consistently trained together over the entire summer.

 Understand that this progression should be followed.
 August pre-season practices will operate on the assumption that you have trained all season.
 If you start late, do not start w/mid-summer workouts, but start at the beginning.
 You must build your foundation- your DISTANCE BASE!
 (Nature’s’ rule, not mine)